psharma15/RF-Vital-Sensing/README.md

 * **Respiratory Volume (RV), Respiratory Rate (RR) Estimation and Apnea Detection [2](https://doi.org/10.1109/EMBC.2019.8857870) [5](https://www.nature.com/articles/s41746-020-0307-6)**
 	- Performed 30-subject data collection and analysis with various postures and different simulated breathing conditions, coughing, and speaking.
   	- Used LabView interface to provide prompts to users for each task.
-  	- One NCS sensor near xiphoid process is used for detecting central sleep apnea (CSA) and observing respiratory-disordered breathing like Cheyne-Stokes, Biot's, Ataxic and Kussmaul breathing.
-  	- We further observed separate thoracic and abdominal breathing patterns, present in obstructive sleep apnea (OSA) by placing two NCS sensors near the thorax and abdomen as shown in the figure.
-  	- Implemented the first bed-integrated sensor prototype at *Cornell Weill Sleep Center, NY* for observing sleep apnea in real-world conditions.
-  	- Developed robust signal processing tools for extracting HR, RR, and RV from abnormal breathing patterns with a large RR range of 2-40 BrPM.

 <p align="center">
   <img width="300" src="./Figure/MassStudySetup.jpg">
 </p>